Digital Signature Legality for Insurance Industry in European Union with airSlate SignNow

 -

-What is the digital signature legality for the insurance industry in European Union?
+What is the digital signature legality for the insurance industry in the European Union?

-The digital signature legality for the insurance industry in European Union is governed by the EU eIDAS regulation, which recognizes electronic signatures as valid and enforceable.
-This regulation provides assurance that digital signatures in insurance documents are legally binding, streamlining processes and enhancing security.
+The digital signature legality for the insurance industry in the European Union is governed by the eIDAS Regulation, which provides a legal framework for electronic signatures.
+This regulation ensures that digital signatures are recognized as legally binding, making them a secure option for insurance transactions.
+Businesses can confidently use digital signatures to streamline their processes while remaining compliant with EU laws.

 -